tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-2/README.md

 ### Memory Management and Debug Mode in Your IDE

 - How do you see the memory layout of a `std::string` from your IDE debug mode?

+Ans.
+Set a breakpoint where the std::string is in scope.
+After starting debugging, you can see the memory layout by expanding the variable in the watch window.
+#
 - How do you see the memory layout of a struct from your IDE debug mode?

+Ans.
+Similarly, set a breakpoint where the struct instance is in scope then use the Watch window or Locals window to expand the struct.